RepoDynamics/PyPackIT/docs/website/source/api/index.md

 :::{grid-item-card} Control Center Configurations
 :class-title: sd-text-center
-:link: control/index
+:link: metadata/index
 :link-type: doc

-Control center configurations.
+A full reference of all available options in the project's control center and its corresponding `metadata.json` file.
 :::